course-details-portlet

 2. IT infrastructure Architecture - Infrastructure Building Blocks and Concepts, Third Edition, Sjaak Lann

-This course will only cover a few part of this book, so you don't need to buy it.
+This course will only cover a few sections of this book, so there is no need to buy it.
 Everything you need to learn will be presented in our lecture slides.

 Credit reductions